 You can also check the following links to enhance your exam preparation:

 The 10th Schedule of the Indian Constitution (which talks about the anti-defection law) is designed to prevent political defections prompted by the lure of office or material benefits or other like considerations.
 The Anti-defection law was passed by Parliament in 1985 and reinforced in 2002.

 - The 10th Schedule of the Indian Constitution popularly referred to as the ‘Anti-Defection Law’ was inserted by the 52nd Amendment (1985) to the Constitution.

 - ‘Defection’ has been defined as, “To abandon a position or association, often to join an opposing group”.

 - The anti-defection law was enacted to ensure that a party member does not violate the mandate of the party and in case he does so, he will lose his membership of the House.
 The law applies to both Parliament and state assemblies.

-- The aim of the Anti-Defection Law is to prevent MPs from switching political parties for any personal motive.
+- The Anti-Defection Law aims to prevent MPs from switching political parties for any personal motive.

 10th Schedule – Provisions under Anti-Defection Law

 The Tenth Schedule includes the following provisions with regard to the disqualification of MPs and MLAs on the grounds of defection: